tlhalesebaeng/todo-list/README.md

 # todo-list

-This [todo-list](https://tlhalefo-todo-list.netlify.app/) is a great app to add and manage daily tasks that you have to do.
+This [todo-list](https://tlhalefo-todo-list.netlify.app/) app is a great app to add and manage daily tasks that you have to do.

 ## Objective